folbricht/desync/README.md

 ## Tool

 The tool is provided for convenience.
 It uses the desync library and makes most features of it available in a consistent fashion.
-It does not match upsteam casync's syntax exactly, but tries to be similar at least.
+It does not match upstream casync's syntax exactly, but tries to be similar at least.

 ### Installation